Have you ever been told that you’re “too much?”

 Another special population—which gives us another overlapping Venn circle—is that of the highly sensitive, or HSPs.
 Emotional overexcitability in particular is surely related to what Dr. Elaine Aron is describing in The Highly Sensitive Person—a book that has moved sensitive men and women to tears by showing them that they are not, in fact, defective.
 An exploration of how Aron’s and Dabrowski’s conceptions are alike and different is beyond the scope of this article, but there’s definite food for thought here that Third Factor will explore in the future.

 Also worth noting are the particularly creative people among us.
 Creative expression is one common outlet for that mental detritus created by our waves of intensity.
 It’s therefore no surprise that the pages of many beloved books are populated by a higher proportion of overexcitable characters than the general population.
-Take for example, Anne of Green Gables, and the way Marilla had no tolerance for her overexcitability!
+Take for example Anne of Green Gables: if you’ve read that classic, you’ll recall how Marilla had no tolerance for her overexcitability!

 There are also people who identify with none of the above groups who still experience overexcitability.
 Those people may benefit from understanding it more than anyone else, because they may never have found a group where it’s relatively common and accepted.